Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Online Q-learning

-This asynchronous update can be studied in both offline and online settings: in the offline setting actions are generated according to a fixed behavior policy $\pi_b$, whereas in the online setting studied here the Q-values learned up to time $n$ are used to select the action $a_n$.
-We focus on online Q-learning, in which both convergence to $Q\ust$ and the accumulated reward along the learning trajectory are of interest.
-This setting is particularly relevant in applications where data are generated sequentially through interaction with the environment and poor decisions during learning incur real costs, such as control, robotics, and adaptive decision-making systems.
+This asynchronous update can be studied in both offline and online settings: in the offline setting actions are generated according to a fixed behavior policy, while in the online setting considered here, actions are selected using the current Q-values.
+In online Q-learning, both convergence to $Q\ust$ and cumulative reward are of interest.
+This setting is relevant in applications where data are generated sequentially and poor decisions incur real costs, such as autonomous driving and healthcare support.

-\subsection{Regret in Discounted Q-Learning}
+\subsection{Regret in discounted Q-learning}